cosmic-reionization/pyC2Ray/docs/installation.rst

 After this, no additional steps are required.
 A compiled version of the code will be available locally and added to your paths.

-To unsinstall the code, you can simply:
+To uninstall the code, you can simply:

 .. code-block:: bash

         pip uninstall pyc2ray